Love to travel? Love to read travel diaries? Then you'll love today's classic post from Physician on Fire. Enjoy!

 Not Slow Traveling on the Big Island

 Couldn’t hurt to stay in a yurt, am I right?
-Our first two nights were spend in a yurt high above the sea in an area appropriately named Ocean View.
+Our first two nights were spent in a yurt high above the sea in an area appropriately named Ocean View.
 We also had a great sky view in this dimly lit, off-the-grid neighborhood.
-The boys loved our “glamping” experience, with one sleeping in the loft, one on the sofa, and my wife and I sharing the “master suite.”
+The boys loved our “glamping” experience, with one sleeping in the loft, one on the sofa, and my wife and I share the “master suite.”

-We had solar electricity, propane-powered fireplace and hot water, and surprisingly reliable Wi-Fi, so I had no complaints, either.
+We had solar electricity, a propane-powered fireplace and hot water, and surprisingly reliable Wi-Fi, so I had no complaints, either.
 The terrain was other-worldly volcanic rock, as it is on much of the west and south of the island.
 Reminded me of Iceland.
 A very warm Iceland.

 My CME fund footed the bill for our next four nights in a well-appointed condominium in Waikoloa Village north of Kona.
 I attended lectures while the rest of the family enjoyed time at the pool and the beach.

 Speaking of beaches, we made our way down to Papakolea’s green sand beach at the southern tip of the island.
-We opted for the nearly six-mile round trip hike along the ocean, which was beautiful.
+We opted for the nearly six-mile round-trip hike along the ocean, which was beautiful.
 The greenest sand, which comes from a volcanic rock called olivine, is actually found along the way, so if you hop in one of the trucks that will take you for $20, you’re missing out.

-After the conference, we hit up the Hilo side, staying in a unique Japanese style home that was essentially a series of little buildings under one roof that wrapped around a center courtyard garden.
+After the conference, we hit up the Hilo side, staying in a unique Japanese-style home that was essentially a series of little buildings under one roof that wrapped around a center courtyard garden.
 You could call it a garden, but you could also call it a wildlife refuge; the hundreds of goldfish in the pond were occasionally dinner for the frogs, which were scared off by the chickens that ran under the house and into the inner refuge to raise a ruckus.
 As nightfall approached, all would seem calm until the shrill coqui frogs started hollering at the top of their little lungs.

-The Winter Olympics were ongoing, and I did catch the men’s curling team capture the Gold Medal, but we mainly spent our evenings on the lanai enjoying good company (we were joined by a relative who flew all the way in from the mainland’s east coast), a cold beverage, and a good, loud show in the courtyard.
+The Winter Olympics were ongoing, and I did catch the men’s curling team capture the Gold Medal, but we mainly spent our evenings on the lanai enjoying the good company (we were joined by a relative who flew all the way in from the mainland’s east coast), a cold beverage, and a good, loud show in the courtyard.

-We also the pleasure of meeting up with a traveling troupe of physicians including Drs.
+We also had the pleasure of meeting up with a traveling troupe of physicians including Drs.
 Matt & Carrie Reynolds, the latter a pediatric gastroenterologist and the voice of The Hippocratic Hustle, the former a chill guy and surgeon.

 Not Slow Traveling On Oahu